HighOutputVentures/engineering-playbook/agile-development/03-card-management/01_STORY_CARD.md

 A story is a behaviour or feature that a solution needs to implement in order to fulfill the needs of a user.

 ## Why should we create a Story?
-- Stories keep focus on the user
+1. It keeps focus on the user.
-- Stories enable collaboration
-- Stories drive creative solutions
-- Stories create momentum
+2. It enables collaboration.
+3. It drives creative solutions.
+4. It creates momentum.

 ## Naming title guidelines
 Make it declarative

+For example:

 Creator announces profile to Bitclout